terra-campaigns/unsettled/campaigns/Book_01/index.md

 ***Law*** and ***Chaos*** hate each other destructively.
 They can only act on their hate through their acolytes.

-You led a normal life.
+You led an everyday life.
 Not anymore.
 You are now ***unsettled***.